-The maze procedure is most commonly done at the same time as open heart or a valve replacement surgery.
-Surgeons will perform a maze procedure if the patient has a history of an irregular heartbeat that cannot be controlled by other treatments.
-The maze procedure is used when the electrical system of the heart is not working correctly, which causes the irregular heartbeat.
-A healthy heart beats between 60 and 80 times a minute, while irregular heart beats can beat 300 or more times a minute, which can increase the risk of a stroke.
-The surgeon will do a maze procedure only if he is replacing a valve or performing bypass surgery.
-The maze procedure corrects the irregular heart beat by fixing the electrical system in your heart.
+The Maze Procedure is most commonly done at the same time as open heart surgery or during valve replacement surgery.
+Surgeons perform a Maze Procedure if the patient has a history of an irregular heartbeat that cannot be controlled by other treatments.
+It is used when the electrical system of the heart is not working correctly, which causes the irregular heartbeat.
+A healthy heart beats between 60 and 80 times a minute, while irregular heartbeats can beat 300 or more times a minute, which can increase the risk of a stroke.
+A Maze Procedure corrects the irregular heartbeat by fixing the electrical system in the heart.
 Specialized equipment and instruments are used for this type of procedure.